ryanbarr/ryanbarr/README.md

 ### Hi there 👋

+While most of my work is locked away in private repositories, that doesn't mean I don't want to help with yours!
+Ping me and I'm happy to help where I can.

-- 💼 I work at Disney Streaming, helping build Disney+, Star+, ESPN+, and Hulu!
+- 💼 I work as an Engineering Manager at Disney Streaming, helping build Disney+, Star+, ESPN+, and Hulu!
 - 🔭 I’m currently working on personal projects and making small contributions to open source libraries.
 - 💬 Ask me about single page applications, front-end architecture, full-stack development, and growing or leading teams.
-- 📫 How to reach me: hi@spooky.gg
+- 📫 How to reach me: hi@spooky.gg or on Discord at Spooky#0001
 - 😄 Pronouns: He / Him / His
 - ⚡ Fun fact: I'm a nerd for esports and poker.